department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/when-to-file.md

 <div class="va-introtext">

-Learn about the different types of VA claims for disability compensation.
+Learn about the different types of VA disability claims.
 Find out when you can first file a claim for service-connected benefits—and what to do if you want to request more benefits or have new evidence to support a claim we denied in the past.

 </div>